Rio517/legislative-lookup/README.md

 Rails application and database to lookup congressional and state legislative districts by latitude and longitude.

-## Installation
+## Dependencies

-Install Postgres and postGIS, set up a database, apply the appropriate functions and populate it.
+Install Postgres (9.1+) and postGIS (2+), set up a database, apply the appropriate functions and populate it.
+The following works, but most up to date instructions can be found at the source: http://postgis.net/install/

-### Ubuntu 11.04 Start
+### Postsgres for Ubuntu 11.04

 Install Postgress

-    sudo apt-get install postgresql-contrib postgresql postgresql-9.1-postgis libpq-dev
+    sudo apt-get install postgresql-contrib postgresql postgresql-9.3-postgis libpq-dev gdal-bin

 Postgres won't let you connect without a password out of the box.
 Create a new postgres user with a password or configure postgres to trust all connections from localhost and make sure the "postgres" user in postgres doesn't have a password.
 These instruction assume the later.
-You can do that by editing `/etc/postgresql/8.4/main/pg_hba.conf` and adding a line ABOVE THE DEFAULT RULES like this:
+You can do that by editing `/etc/postgresql/8.4/main/pg_hba.conf` and adding a line ABOVE THE DEFAULT RULES like below.
+Make sure there are no overrides further down in your file:

     host    all         postgres    127.0.0.1/32          trust

-After you create your database you need to add required functions to your database.
-Note: You'll need to do the same for your test database.

-    DB="congress_development" # or whatever you want to call it sudo -u postgres createdb -E UTF8 $DB createlang -h localhost -U postgres plpgsql $DB DB="congress_test"
-    psql -h localhost -U postgres -d $DB -f /usr/share/postgresql/9.1/contrib/postgis-1.5/postgis.sql psql -h localhost -U postgres -d $DB -f /usr/share/postgresql/9.1/contrib/postgis-1.5/spatial_ref_sys.sql psql -h localhost -U postgres -d $DB -c "select postgis_lib_version();" # to make sure postgis works

-### OSX 10.7 Start
+### Postsgres for OSX

 Download postgres.app from http://postgresapp.com/.
 Extract it.
 Copy it to Applications.

-    $ sudo cp /Applications/Postgres.app/Contents/MacOS/lib/libjpeg* /usr/local/lib # to make postgis work with postgres.app
+* `$ sudo cp /Applications/Postgres.app/Contents/MacOS/lib/libjpeg* /usr/local/lib` to make postgis work with postgres.app
-Run
+* Run `postgres.app.`
- postgres.app.

-    $ DB="congress_development"
-    $ psql -h localhost -c "CREATE DATABASE $DB;"
-    $ psql -h localhost -d $DB -c "CREATE EXTENSION postgis;"

-### Common Finish: Ruby Environment

-    gem update --system 1.3.7 # rails 2.2 doesn't completely work with new versions of rubygems. eg: 'rake gems:refresh_specs' will fail with rubygems 1.5.2 gem install postgres -v '0.7.9.2008.01.28' # this is what's used in production gem install rdoc
-    gem install rspec -v 1.3.2
-    gem install rspec-rails -v 1.3.4
-    ./script/server

-Visit http://localhost:3000/.
-The page should load although nothing will work yet because there's no data in the database.
-Run the following to load the full collection of shape files from census
+## Creating the DB, enabling postgres and seeding the DB

+After making any necessary updates to `database.yml`, the following would create the DB, enable postgis and seed it with test data for Rhode Island from db/test_data.sql.tar.gz.
+If you're going to use the importers or don't need test data, leave off `rake db:seed`

-    rake db:migrate
+    rake db:create db:add_postgis db:migrate db:seed

-    rake shapefiles_113:prep_sql_files # Downloads files from census, unzip those files and convert with shp2pgsql. rake shapefiles_113:import # Import sql files into temp tables, normalize naming converions and load into districts table.
+### Starting the App

+    bundle install
+    rails server #note page may not load due to needed data.

+## Loading Real Data

+The `DatasetImporter` classes and subclasses have importers for census data and several state level data.
+As of April 2014, censuses GIS files did not have correct state level legislative districts, hence the need for state level data.
+The DatasetImporter(s) essentially execute the following basic process:

+1. Download zipfiles from relevant sources
+2. Extract shapefiles
+3. Assess coordinate systems
+4. Import data to postgres, with correct coordinate mappings
+5. Normalize naming conventions among the datasets
+6. Combine data into a `pending_districts` table
+7. Run `Scheduler.schedule!` to assign the correct valid dates to imported datasets.
+Valid districts are pulled unless a date param is submitted.
+8. Move `pending_districts` to the app's expected `districts` table for use in the app.

+You can execute this import process by running the following from `rails console`:

+    DatasetImporter::Base.import_and_process!
+    DatasetImporter::Base.temp_to_live! #when ready

+## Updating Datasets

+When new datasets are required or available, a few steps are required to update importing classes for new data.

+###Census

+If new census tiger files are available, you should:

+1. Add `DatasetImporter.new(:year => YYYY)` to the import commands in `DatasetImporter::Base`.
+2. Add a new session key to SESSION_KEYS `in DatasetImporter::Census`
+3. Update Scheduler with the relevant dates for your new dataset.

+### State Level Data

+While note difficult creating state level imports can be more challenging.
+You'll have to get more into the code.

+1. Find the urls for the zip files you'll need to download.
+2. Create a new `DatasetImporter::StateAbbreviation < DatasetImporter::StateBase` for your state.
+3. Update and modify the four methods from, for example, `DatasetImporter::Ky` as appropriate for your data.
+4. Update Scheduler with the relevant dates for your new dataset.
+5. Add an import command to `DatasetImporter::Base`.

+The above steps have been completed for [http://congress.mcommons.org](http://congress.mcommons.org).

 ## Testing

 To run specs, you need to seed the database with sample polygons.
 This repo contains sql imports for Rhode Island.
 To execute run:

-    rake db:test:prepare
+    rake db:test:prepare # redefined in lib/tasks/database.rb
     rake spec

-## Updating Data

-District data is imported using the code in `lib/tasks/shapefile_procssing.rake`.
-Run `rake -T shapefiles_113` from terminal to view the available tasks.
-Those tasks execute the basic process for updating district data, as outlined below.

-1. Download the relevant zipped shape files with the new data - from the [U.S. Census](https://www.census.gov/rdo/data/113th_congressional_and_new_state_legislative_district_plans.html).
-2. Unzip the shape files.
-3. Use shp2pgsql to convert the shape files to sql that will put it in temporary tables.
-4. Execute that sql for federal and then state data.
-5. Normalize the data in the temp tables.
-6. Copy the temporary data into the final `districts` table.
-7. Delete the temporary tables.

-The above steps have been completed for [http://congress.mcommons.org](http://congress.mcommons.org).
-Please review the tasks and code in `lib/tasks/shapefile_procssing.rake`

 ## Authors